-These are interactive sessions with the course PLAs, or TA.
+These are interactive sessions with the course GLA.
 Students are strongly encouraged to attend these sessions as they are an essential part of the course.

 Office Hours:

 These will be managed in the Canvas course calendar and will be a mix of in-person and virtual for both the instructor and the course staff.